 Whatever you think you’ll want and whatever you think you’ll need… Tell your midwife!
 If you want a dimly-lit room, hip-pressing, a massage, visualization meditations, a bath, essential oils, or even the seemingly-obvious coaching through hours of contractions, then say so.
 Yes, a partner or doula or friend could also do these things, but your midwife is there to assist YOU through YOUR BIRTH.
 If they aren’t open to assisting you the way you need them be assisted, then find a midwife who is.
 Ask the midwife what kind of midwife she is--hands on, hands off?
 Each woman has her own needs and each midwife has her own style.

 Finding the perfect midwife for your birth sounds like a lot of work, but really….
 It just takes advocating for you.
-Know who you are, and what you want, and how your perfect birth situation needs to be.
-And know that you deserve it.
+Know who you are, and what you want, and know that you deserve it.
 Once you have that figured out, finding your ideal midwife will be a piece of cake.

 9. Cultural Competency